RustyPrime/AcerolaJam0_Asymberration/README.md

 ## Known issues
-- Some pcs display some of the VFX as white instead of its respective colors
-- Sometimes overview player can not see what they spawned (workaround: both players restart the game)
+- Sometimes overview player can not see what they spawned or the ground player is desyncing (workaround: both players restart the game)